-Ban on Magic: The bondsmagi enforce a type A2: magic beyond a certain complexity is forbidden outside their order.
+Ban on Magic: The bondsmagi prohibit magic beyond a certain complexity outside their order.
 They tolerate alchemy, however.

 Bad-Guy Bar: The Last Mistake, right next to Capa Barsavi's headquarters.
 And the Tattered Crimson, in Port Prodigal.

 Bi the Way: Jabril makes this discovery.
-Sabetha makes the suggestion that she might prefer girls, but this is purely to prove to Locke that he doesn't seem to have calculated her interests into his infatuation; after he's done freaking out, she assures him that she is indeed sexually attracted to men.
+Sabetha makes the suggestion that she might prefer girls, but this is to explain to Locke why it is a problem that he doesn't seem to have calculated her interests into his infatuation; after he's done freaking out, she assures him that she is also sexually attracted to men.

 Big Bad Friend: Jean pretends to become one of these in the prologue of the second book.